somyakantdash/Aztec-Network-Node-Run-Full-Guide/Sequencer-Node.md

 aztec-up alpha-testnet
 ```

-Restsrt Your Node (using beacon paid rpc only to solve this issue)
+Restart Your Node (using beacon paid rpc only to solve this issue)
 ```
 aztec start --node --archiver --sequencer \
   --network alpha-testnet \